Bippitee/namegen/README.md

 - `woodland` (boolean, optional): Whether to use woodland creatures as the second array of words.
 Defaults to false.
 - `words1` (string[], optional): The first array of words.
 Defaults to adjectives.
 - `words2` (string[], optional): The second array of words.
 Defaults to nouns or woodland creatures based on the woodland flag.
+- `seed` (string, optional): Optional seed for deterministic random generation.
+If provided, the same seed will always produce the same name.

 #### Returns